Research Areas

 Zhong Bu

-Professor & Head of Department of Interactive Media
+Professor & Dean of School of Communication

-ZOU Sheng
+Zou Sheng

 Assistant Professor, Department of Journalism